cloudspokes/tco-api/README.md

 ## Installation

-You should be able to clone this repo, run `npm install` and then `npm start` to start the app on port 8080.
+You should be able to fork this repo, run `npm install` and then `npm start` to start the app on port 8080.

 ## Development